Poachers Work Across Borders. Why Not Conservation Efforts?

 The problem with that ban, according to many conservationists, including this study’s authors, is that it led to a two-tier system in which elephants in some African countries get more protections from the ivory trade than elephants in others.
 In 33 African countries, the ivory trade is outright banned because elephants are listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), the treaty that regulates international wildlife trade.

 CITES is one of the most important international treaties for protecting elephants from poaching, and Appendix I is the highest level of protection from the wildlife trade a species can get.
 But another four African countries—Botswana, Namibia, South Africa, and Zimbabwe—have their elephants on Appendix II.
-That listing has given them a temporary reprieve from the ivory trade in the form of a nine-year moratium, but those countries can request and hold ivory sales with special CITES permission.
+That listing entails a temporary (nine-year) moratorium on the re-opening of the ivory trade.
+Last year, however, while the moratorium was still in play, Namibia and Zimbabwe applied to CITES to have ivory trade restrictions lifted, a request that was denied.
+After the moratorium ends next month, they can make the request again and, with CITES permission, hold ivory sales.

 Katarzyna Nowak, one of the study’s authors and a researcher with the University of the Free State, in South Africa (and an occasional National Geographic contributor), and her colleagues argue that giving Africa’s elephants two separate levels of protection from the ivory trade depending on what country they’re in doesn’t make sense because the majority live in populations that straddle national borders.